SEVERE DISEASES 7 - Zeleni Sokovi Nemet

-Body detoxification is the process ofcleansing the body of toxins and harmful substances accumulated due to the modern lifestyle.
-Our body already has its own mechanisms for eliminating toxins—primarily through the liver, kidneys, skin, lungs, and digestive system.
-However, due to a fast-paced life, pollution, and an unhealthy diet, these mechanisms can become overloaded.
-Natural detox means adopting healthy habits to support these natural processes and help the body regain balance.
-The result of a successful detox is improved energy levels, a stronger immune system, better concentration, clearer skin, and an overall greater sense of vitality.
+Body detoxification is the process ofcleansing the body of toxins and harmful substances accumulated due to a modern lifestyle.
+Our body already possesses its own mechanisms for eliminating toxins—primarily through the liver, kidneys, skin, lungs, and digestive system.
+However, due to the fast pace of life, pollution, and an unhealthy diet, these mechanisms can become overwhelmed.
+Natural detox involves adopting healthy habits to support these natural processes and help the body regain its balance.
+The result of a successful detox is improved energy levels, a strengthened immune system, better concentration, clearer skin, and an overall greater sense of vitality.

 What is detoxification and why is it important

-Body Detoxification is the natural process of removing toxins—chemicals, heavy metals, pollutants, and other harmful substances—that build up in the body over time.
-Toxin accumulation occurs due to an unhealthy diet (additives, too much sugar, processed foods), a polluted environment (smog, pesticides), stress, insufficient sleep, and other factors of modern life.
-When the body is overloaded with toxins, its ability to function optimally can decline—various warning signs then appear (which we will discuss below).
+Body Detoxification is a natural process of removing toxins—chemicals, heavy metals, pollutants, and other harmful substances—that accumulate in the body over time.
+The accumulation of toxins occurs due to an unhealthy diet (additives, excessive sugar, processed food), a polluted environment (smog, pesticides), stress, insufficient sleep, and other factors of modern life.
+When the body is overloaded with toxins, its ability to function optimally can decline—this is when various warning signals appear (which we will discuss below).

 The goal of detox is not acrash diet or an extreme measure, but to establish balance and support the body so it can more efficientlyrid itself of toxins in the long run.
 The liver, kidneys, intestines, and skin are constantly working to filter and eliminate harmful substances, but we can help them with proper nutrition, by introducing spelt juice, hydration, and other habits.
-In this way, we reduce the body’s overall toxic load and prevent excess toxins from harming health.
-Regular detox through natural means contributes to a stronger immune system, more energy, better hormonal balance, and a healthier-looking complexion.
-In short—it helps us feel and look better because the body is working “under less strain.”
+In this way, we reduce the overall toxic load on the body and prevent excess toxins from harming health.
+Regular detoxification naturally contributes to a stronger immune system, more energy, better hormonal balance, and a healthier skin appearance.
+In short—it helps us feel and look better because the body is working "under less strain."

 The most common signs your body needs a detox